Tupelo Honey (song): Legacy

 "Tupelo Honey" is featured on the end credits of the 1997 movie Ulee's Gold starring Peter Fonda.

 On the sitcom Friends, Ross expresses that he thinks the song to be the most romantic ever.

 Bruce Springsteen's "Racing in the Street" is influenced structurally by the Van Morrison song.

 The female Asian elephant calf born to Tess on 3 October 2010, at the Houston Zoo was named Tupelo in honor of this song.

+Barry Darnell recorded a southern rock version on his 2018 release "Postcards From Tupelo" on Backyard Records in Macon, Georgia.